deltorobarba/sciences/README.md

 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/sciences_2000.png" alt="sciences">

-*Research in astronomy and astrophysics with machine learning and supercomputing.
-It includes transit detection of exoplanets, measurements of gravitational waves, stellar analysis and multi-wavelength imaging of nebulas and galaxies.*

 ## Exoplanets 🪐

 *An exoplanet is a planet that orbits a star outside of our solar system.
 It is detected by observing its effects on the host star, such as the radial velocity method or transit method using [lightkurve](https://github.com/lightkurve/lightkurve) to analyze flux data from Kepler & TESS, [exoplanet](https://docs.exoplanet.codes/en/latest/) for probabilistic modeling of time series observations, and [PyORBIT](https://github.com/LucaMalavolta/PyORBIT) for exoplanet orbital parameters.*